 Credit will be given only for original work.

-The Mercer University Student Handbook, including its provisions for academic honesty (including plagiarism), applies to all Mercer students.
+The Mercer University Honor Code, including its provisions for academic honesty (including plagiarism), applies to all Mercer students.

 Project reports are to be submitted complete, not as incremental partial submissions.

 All course work time is categorized as either Direct or Non-Direct (but not both).
 More information about the Direct and Non-Direct categories is contained in the Direct and Non-Direct and Report Logs.
 Please read these pages very carefully.

 Federal and regional accreditation requirements stipulate that a 3-credit hour course must include 150 minutes of direct instruction time per week.
 For this course, that direct instruction time includes"